FDA warns companies selling products that claim to treat coronavirus disease

 There are currently no vaccines or drugs approved to treat or prevent COVID-19, only investigational COVID-19 vaccines and treatments under development.

-The flu-like disease has infected more than 110,000 people in 105 countries and territories and 3,800 have died, the vast majority in mainland China, according to a Reuters tally.
+The flu-like disease has infected more than 111,600 people in 105 countries and territories and over 3,800 have died, the vast majority in mainland China, according to a Reuters tally.

 (Reporting By Mrinalika Roy in Bengaluru; Editing by Shinjini Ganguli)